 L64 PNP 404 Laboratory of Neurophysiology

 Neurophysiology is the study of living neurons.
 Students record electrical activity of cells to learn principles of the nervous system including sensory transduction and coding, intercellular communication and motor control.
 The course meets for 9 hours each week.
 Students may leave the lab for up to 2 hours.
-Prerequisites: Biol 3411 or Psych 4411 and permission of Student Coordinator, Erin Gerrity.
-Biol 3411 may be taken concurrently.
+Prereq: Bio 3411 or Psych 4411 AND PERMISSION of Student Coordinator, Erin Gerrity.
+Bio 3411 may be taken concurrently.

 Same as L41 Biol 404